analysiscenter/ml_project_template/README.md

 │   └── __init__.py           <- from .dataset_paths import <list your available paths> This file is under source control ├── docker_containers
 │   └── readme.md
+├── extra                     <- extra helper utilities that are not project-specific, ex. cookiecutter template updater │   ├── update_cookiecutter_template.sh <- run this script to merge recent changes in cookiecutter template into your project │   └── .cookiecutter.json
 ├── .dockerignore
 ├── .github
 │   └── workflows